Canon 100D vs 200D

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in March 2013 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 200D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 100D and the Canon 200D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably larger (7 percent) than the Canon 100D.
 Moreover, the 200D is markedly heavier (11 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 200D are weather-sealed.